snehak71501/BMI-Calculator-Using-HTML-CSS-and-Javascript/README.md

 Javascript
 # Demo 🎮
-You can try the login page live by visiting the [Demo](https://snehak71501.github.io/BMI-Calculator-Using-HTML-CSS-and-Javascript/).
+You can try the bmi calculator  live by visiting the [Demo](https://snehak71501.github.io/BMI-Calculator-Using-HTML-CSS-and-Javascript/).
 # Author 📣
 Sneha Bai
 - Github: snehak71501